 People waiting for their COVID-19 test result

-Close contacts of confirmed COVID-19 cases
+Close contact of a confirmed COVID-19 case

 People who have tested positive for COVID-19